In this article

 If you're confused about car finance, we can help.
 Here are most common car finance myths so you can buy your car with confidence.

-Whether you're buying a car for fun, necessity or both, sometimes the most hardest part is choosing how to pay for it.
-Car finance is notoriously complicated and there are many commonly held beliefs that simply aren't true.
+Whether you're buying a car for fun, necessity or both, sometimes the most hardest part is choosing how to pay for it.is notoriously complicated and there are many commonly held beliefs that simply aren't true.
 Here we bust the most common myths.

-With a less-than-sparkling credit history, you may still be able to borrow, but at higher interest rates.
+With a less-than-sparkling credit history,, but at higher interest rates.
 Consider saving for a larger deposit, and buying a cheaper car, so you will only need to apply for a smaller loan.
 This can help keep the payments more manageable.

 It may also be easier to get aor a if you have a lower score.